ni-ckk/kimoVPN/README.md

 # kimoVPN

-A secure VPN client/server application built for cybersecurity portfolio demonstration.

 ## Overview

 kimoVPN is an educational project that demonstrates secure networking concepts through a custom VPN implementation.
 It features end-to-end encryption, web-based client control, and a fail-secure kill switch mechanism.

-**Important**: This is an educational project for portfolio purposes.
-Not intended for production use without comprehensive security audit.

 ## Features